manicmachine/Jamfrs/README.md

 Usage: jamfrs [OPTIONS] --server <SERVER_ADDRESS> --user <USERNAME> --password <PASSWORD> <COMMAND>

 Commands:
-  computer    Work with computer records mobile      Work with mobile device records user        Work with users records policy      Work with policies package     Work with packages category    Work with categories department  Work with departments ebook       Work with ebooks building    Work with buildings mac-app     Work with mac applications mobile-app  Work with mobile device applications script      Work with scripts group       Work with smart & static groups adv-search  Work with advanced searches help        Print this message or the help of the given subcommand(s)
+  adv-search           Work with advanced searches building             Work with buildings category             Work with categories computer             Work with computer records department           Work with departments ebook                Work with ebooks group                Work with smart & static groups mac-app              Work with mac applications mobile               Work with mobile device records mobile-app           Work with mobile device applications package              Work with packages patch                Work with patch policy               Work with policies printer              Work with printers restricted-software  Work with restricted software script               Work with scripts user                 Work with users records help                 Print this message or the help of the given subcommand(s)

 Options:
   -s, --server <SERVER_ADDRESS>  Hostname or IP address for Jamf Pro server
-      --port <PORT>              Port that the Jamf Pro server is listening to; Defaults to 443 for Jamf cloud instances, 8443 otherwise
+      --port <PORT>              Port that the Jamf Pro server is listening to; Defaults to 443 for Jamf cloud instances, 8443 for others.
+If 'insecure' is passed then the default is 8080
   -u, --user <USERNAME>          Username used for API calls -p, --password <PASSWORD>      Password used by API user
       --pretty                   Pretty print output
-      --json                     Request JSON data instead of the default XML --insecure                 Allow insecure traffic; Defaults to False.
+      --json                     Request JSON data instead of the default XML; Note that delete queries always respond with XML
+      --insecure                 Allow insecure traffic; Defaults to False.
 Useful with HTTP or untrusted SSL certificates -h, --help                     Print help information -V, --version                  Print version information